mrkushalsm/mrkushalsm/README.md

 ## 💻 Developer | 🚀 Tech Enthusiast | 🛌 Professional Sleeper

 I'm passionate about building sleek, interactive, and minimalistic web applications.
 My expertise lies in React and Tailwind CSS, where I focus on crafting unique and intuitive user experiences.
 I'm continuously expanding my skill set into backend development, databases, and DevOps, with the goal of becoming a well-rounded full-stack developer.
+I also love to sleep a lot!

 🔍 **Currently Exploring:** Backend development with **Python**, focusing on **APIs, databases, and server-side logic**.
 📌 **Side Project:** Building an **application to track attendance efficiently**.